 Uber also had to face legal action because of underpayment issues and for false claims regarding potential earnings.
 Despite these facts, almost half of all its drivers are satisfied with the brand.

-Out of these, 235 were actual cases of rape, whereas the others entailed different types of sexual assault; the majority being non-consensual kissing or groping.
+Out of 3,045 sexual assaults, 235 were actual cases of rape, whereas others entailed different types of sexual assault.
+The majority being non-consensual kissing or groping.

 Ironically, riders and drivers have also reported assaults at somewhat similar rates.

-19. Uber statistics on safety claim that the company has removed around 40,000 drivers thanks to its continuous screening conducted in 2017/2018.
+25. Uber statistics claim that the company has removed around 40,000 drivers thanks to its continuous screening conducted in 2017/2018.